darkyed/compilers-project/README.md

 ```
 This generates the file `a.out`.

 The tests are inside the directory `tests`.
-To run any of the tests, let's say `while_do.p` do as follows:
+To run any of the tests, let's say `while_do.p`, do as follows:

 ```
 ./a.out < ./tests/while_do.p